alipzsh/knowledge-base/IDOR.md

 * change the IDs in the sensitive requests and check if the information returned also changes

+## where to look

+look for IDORs in password reset, password change, and account recovery features

+look for functionalities that handle the sensitive information in the application.
+For example, look for functionalities that handle direct messages, personal information, and private content.
+Consider which application functionalities make use of this information and look for IDORs accordingly.

+## example

+* `GET /download-transcript/1.txt HTTP/2` so you might do `GET /download-transcript/2.txt HTTP/2`

 ## bypassing protection

 * encoded and hashed IDs: